GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ### The sample dataset

-We will be using open data from Transport & Main Roads obtained from the Queensland Government's [open data portal](https://data.qld.gov.au).
+The data in this workshop open data published by QLD Transport & Main Roads and downloaed from the Queensland Government's [open data portal](https://data.qld.gov.au).
 The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.